hai-gen/2025/cfp.markdown

 ## Papers & Demos

 Please follow the CEUR guidelines for the single column paper template ([download the CEUR template](https://drive.google.com/file/d/1F9Nllrmhu6gUuYDdl-svxqwd5AW5NmZY/view)).
-The length should be no less than 5 pages for papers and demos, and no more than 10 maximum to be published in CEUR (see [https://ceur-ws.org/HOWTOSUBMIT.html](https://ceur-ws.org/HOWTOSUBMIT.html) for details).
+The length should be no less than 5 pages for papers and demos, and no more than 10 maximum, excluding references, to be published in CEUR (see [https://ceur-ws.org/HOWTOSUBMIT.html](https://ceur-ws.org/HOWTOSUBMIT.html) for details).

 ## Posters